How ethical and sustainable is AXA?

 In what areas does AXA score well for its ethics?

-AXA scores highly under many of our research categories, including Enviromental Report, Enviromental Destruction, Carbon Disclosure & Reduction Targets.
-AXA’s climate report has several targets that relate to carbon emissions aiming to be Net Zero by 2050.
+AXA scores highly in some research categories, including Environmental Destruction and Carbon Disclosure & Reduction Targets.
+AXA’s Climate & Biodiversity Report has several targets that relate to carbon emissions, with the ultimate aim of achieving Net Zero by 2050.
 The brand is also a signatory of the Montreal Pledge, a global initiative to monitor and reduce carbon emissions.

 How can AXA improve its ethical rating?